Hay Fever (Allergic Rhinitis)

 What Hay Fever Medications Could I Use?

 Antihistamines are probably the best known type of allergy medication, and most are readily available from a pharmacy without prescription.
 However, there are a number of different types of antihistamines; some have been used for many years, some are improvements on old drugs, and new antihistamines are being developed all the time.
 While antihistamines used to have a reputation for making people drowsy, more modern antihistamines only occasionally have those side effects.
-You can find out more about how antihistamines work on our 'Allergy Medications' factsheet.
+These can be used on their own for mild hay fever or in combination with an intranasal steroid spray for moderate to severe symptoms You can find out more about how antihistamines work on our 'Allergy Medications' factsheet.